Jake Funk: Los Angeles Rams

-Funk was drafted in the seventh round (233rd overall) by the Los Angeles Rams.
+Funk was selected in the seventh round (233rd overall) by the Los Angeles Rams.
 In post-draft interviews, Funk indicated that he "never gave up faith," and that he was looking forward to his likely role as a special teams player.
 On May 16, 2021, Funk signed his four-year rookie contract with the Rams.

 On October 18, 2021, coach Sean McVay announced a day after a Week 6 win over the New York Giants that Funk had suffered a hamstring injury and was placed on injured reserve on October 18.
 He was activated on December 21.
 Funk won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23-20.

 On October 11, 2022, Funk was waived by the Los Angeles Rams.

 New Orleans Saints

 On October 12, 2022, Funk was signed to the practice squad of the New Orleans Saints.
 He was released on November 8.